Abaco Islands, Bahamas

 We asked expats in Abaco Islands what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in the Abaco Islands should be aware of several important factors.
 Firstly, the cost of living can be high, especially for imported goods, due to the islands' remote location.
 Healthcare facilities are limited, so it's recommended to have a comprehensive health insurance plan that includes medical evacuation.
 The official language is English, which can make the transition easier for English-speaking expats.
 The currency used is the Bahamian dollar, which is pegged to the US dollar, and both are accepted interchangeably.
 The climate is tropical marine, with a hurricane season that typically runs from June to November.
 It's important to have a plan in place for hurricane season, as the islands can be directly in the path of these storms.
 The islands offer a relaxed lifestyle with beautiful beaches and a strong sense of community.
 However, entertainment options can be limited, and those seeking a vibrant nightlife or cultural scene may be disappointed.
 The Bahamas has a residency program for those who purchase property, but it's important to consult with a local attorney to understand the legalities and process.
-Finally, while crime rates are generally low, petty crime can occur, and it's advised to take standard precautions to protect personal property," wrote one member in Abaco Islands.
+Finally, while crime rates are generally low, petty crime can occur, and it's advised to take standard precautions to protect personal property," said one expat who made the move to Abaco Islands.

 What do expats in Abaco Islands appreciate most about the local culture?